commet-labs/commet/packages/cli/README.md

 # 1. Authenticate with Commet
 commet login

+# 2. Navigate to your project directory
+cd apps/dashboard  # Recommended: use TypeScript project with tsconfig.json

-# 2. Link your project to an organization
+# 3. Link your project to an organization
 commet link

-# 3. Generate TypeScript types
+# 4. Generate TypeScript types (automatically updates tsconfig.json and .gitignore if found)
 commet pull
 ```